elibenton/personal-website/content/blog/reclaiming-language.md

 ---
 title: "Reclaiming Language"
-description: "A project stemming from Aimee Bahng’s Gender and Women’s Studies class, in this bonus episode, Lucy Gold, August Khan, and myself look into derogatory language.
-More specifically, we want to see how offensive words are complicated by the process of “reclaiming language,” or the re-association of typically demeaning words to empowering affirmations or even signals of solidarity and belonging."
 date: 2019-02-14
 city: "Claremont, California"
 country: "United States"

-cover-image: ""
-color: "yellow"

-type: "Podcast"
+description: "A project stemming from Aimee Bahng’s Gender and Women’s Studies class, in this bonus episode, Lucy Gold, August Khan, and myself look into derogatory language.
+More specifically, we want to see how offensive words are complicated by the process of “reclaiming language,” or the re-association of typically demeaning words to empowering affirmations or even signals of solidarity and belonging."

+categories:
+  - audio
+  - published
 tags:
+  - Queer Studies
+  - Language
-  - fun
+  - Cultural Appropriation

-attachment: ""
 ---

 ### Season 2, Episode 4